xavier630/ocean-liners-factorio/README.md

 * Can equip a lifejacket to swim to a boat or get out at sea
 * New types of fish eg sharks
 * Whirlpools
+* Separate config mod
+*
+*
+*Very soon:
+*Dynamite - ask to use landfill's, add a config option too *Buoys - These can be rotated and have an arrow associated with them.
+When a ship reaches them, it's orientation will be changed to face the direction of the arrow and it will accelerate .
+Shouldn't work with sailing boats.
+Need to burn fuel though...
+*Stopping buoys - When a ship hits one of these it will face the direction of the arrow and stop.
+Can be started again with a circuit network?
+Ships need to remember their last buoy and not get stopped by it so that they can leave again
+*Diagonal Buoys and stopping buoys.
+*Unloading stations?
+Ship goes in one arrow, slowly unloaded, out another side?
+Can you just put a stopping buoy by the shore and unload from that?